Raymonf/BAKKA-Editor-Avalonia/README.md

 Neither the `iOS` nor `Android` projects function properly at this time. iOS support was worked on long ago, but is mostly nonfunctional today.

 ### Credits / Attribution
-* Goatgarien - Wrote the original editor and tons of support
+* Goatgarien - Wrote the original editor and gave lots of support
 * Original editor contributors
-* kevqiu - ported code from Upstream PR #17 (Notes on Beat list view)
+* kevqiu - ported code from upstream PR #17 (Notes on Beat list view)
-* Yellow - ported code from Upstream PR #18 (Place Note on Drag)
+* yellowberryHN - ported code from upstream PR #18 (Place Note on Drag)
 * All the people who reported bugs and feedback